 These blades move back and forth.
 The horizontal motion between fixed and moving blades brings flawless, salon-quality finish and cutting action.
 This shift gives a smooth and continuous trimming, effortlessly gliding through the lifted hair.

-Ceramic Moving Trimmer Blade
+Example: Ceramic Moving Trimmer Blade

-Other Types of Clipper Blades
+Other Clipper Blades Types

 Balding Blades (Zero-Gap Blades)